catcatcat8/mixbytes-audit/README.md

 * `ProposalQueue.sol` (line 51)
 * `ProposalLibrary.sol` (line 54-56)

-Vetoed proposals cannott be voted for or executed.
-Howewer, vetoed proposals can be deleted from the proposal queue when new proposal is created only if the proposal was vetoed after it had been rejected.
+Proposals that have been vetoed cannot be voted on or executed.
+Howewer, vetoed proposals can only be removed from the proposal queue when a new proposal is created only if the proposal was vetoed after it had been rejected.
 In other cases. vetoed proposal will be considered as active in `isActive` function of the `ProposalLibrary`.
 With 10 such vetoed proposals in the proposal queue (not rejected by users before vetoed) none of the functions of the `VotingDAOV2` contract will be able to be called (vote, veto or execute is not allowed to be called if the proposal is vetoed and it is not possible to create new proposals).

 ##### Recommendation
 It is recommended to add additional condition `!proposal.vetoed` to the `return` statement of the `isActive` function of the `ProposalLibrary` to check if the proposal has been vetoed.
 It allows to remove vetoed proposals from the proposal queue when a new proposal is created.